balloob/react-sidebar/README.md

   - Dock sidebar on the left of the content
   - Touch enabled: drag from the side to open the menu
   - Easy to combine with media queries for auto-docking ([see example](http://balloob.github.io/react-sidebar/example/responsive_example.html))
-  - Sidebar and content passed in as PORCS (Plain Old React Components)
+  - Sidebar and content passed in as PORCs (Plain Old React Components)
   - MIT license
   - Only dependency is React.